 Although Shaker communities began to steadily decline after the Civil War, Shaker furniture has continued to evolve.
 It remains a prominent style in the homes of many Americans because of its superb function.

-Our Amish Heritage Shaker Kitchen Island allows you to make Shaker style a part of every meal.
+Our Amish Space Saving Butcher Block Kitchen Island allows you to make Shaker style a part of every meal.

 Like Amish furniture, Shaker style furniture is a reflection of the Shaker faith.
 Its ongoing popularity is a testament to its enduring qualities.